 Without a doubt, one of our most successful and enduring projects must be our Care & Repair service.
 We have a contract with Highland Council and the NHS to deliver and administer Care and Repair and Handy Person Services in Caithness.
 Through these services, we provide a technical and administrative service to assist people in private sector accommodation to remain living in their home in comfort and safety.
 We also provide services for Social Work, undertaking essential repairs and adaptations to allow hospital patients to return home.
+In 2019 we undertook an additional service for the NHS for Wheel Chair repairs, an important addition to our provision for the community.
 Understanding the financial pressures faced by our commissioners, we recently reviewed our Handy Person Service and are currently implementing recommendations to improve our contract management process.